nlkolluri/Multiplayer-Enhanced-Snake-Game/README.md

 # Multiplayer Enhanced Snake Game
 Programming (Java) showcase:
--Designed to show ability in Java graphics -Demonstrates ability in Object Oriented Programming (OOP), which was necessary to create the snakes -Shows proficiency in different data structures, such as HashMaps, ArrayLists, etc -Ability in control structures, such as for loops, enhanced for loops, and conditional (if) statements
+-Designed to show ability in Java graphics \n -Demonstrates ability in Object Oriented Programming (OOP), which was necessary to create the snakes -Shows proficiency in different data structures, such as HashMaps, ArrayLists, etc -Ability in control structures, such as for loops, enhanced for loops, and conditional (if) statements